-At the agency level, integrate accessibility from the beginning, rather than as an afterthought.
-Consider the following:
+Integrate accessibility from the beginning, rather than as an afterthought.

-- Ensure accessibility compliance is built into the agency’s IT lifecycle management (LCM) framework;
+- Build accessibility compliance into your agency’s IT lifecycle management (LCM) framework;

 - Train IT governance personnel at both the enterprise and project level on how to incorporate accessibility into LCM;